![]() |

 Time-to-table: 5 minutes

-Whip 1/2 cup cream and 1 tablespoon sour cream until soft peaks form.
+Whip 1/2 cup heavy cream and 1 tablespoon sour cream until soft peaks form.
 Slowly add 1/2 tablespoon sugar and a pinch of cardamom and whip until firm peaks form.

 Shop Your Pantry First